biojava/biojava.github.io/_wikis/BioJava:Tutorial:Symbols_and_SymbolLists.md

 Each `Alphabet` object can have one or more `SymbolTokenization` implementations associated.
 These are two-way mappings between `Symbol` objects and textual representations of the data.
-They are the primary mechanism for creating new SymbolLists from existing (character-encoded) sequence data.
-By convention, any Alphabet which has a commonly accepted textual representation has a SymbolTokenization called \`token'
+They are the primary mechanism for creating new symbol lists from existing (character-encoded) sequence data.
+By convention, any alphabet which has a commonly accepted textual representation has a symbol tokenization called 'token' associated:
-associated:

     String seqString = "GATTACA";
     Alphabet dna = DNATools.getDNA();